 ni is the number of the internal walls for the ith thermal zone;

 ∆t is the discretization step;

-a0i,…a3mi+ni+4i are the regression coefficients.
-In total, there are (3m+n+5) coefficients.
+a0i,…a4mi+ni+4i are the regression coefficients.
+In total, there are (4m+n+5) coefficients.

-Code and slides not uniformed.
-Change zone naming sequence.
-Generalize code.

 For thermal zones with CAV system (constant air flow rate and no reheat):